paulakg4/PyDP/README.md

 # PyDP
 ## PyDP is a Python class for interacting with the DonorPerfect API

-This is a project I am just beginning to work on and does not currently include much functionality.
+This is a project I decided to work on to make my life easier when i need to do some automation in DonorPerfect.
 I will push updates as they are made.

 Coding is a hobby for me and there will probably be better ways to do what I've done.
 This is also the first time I've worked with XML data.
 Feel free to contribute.